caitroach/pneumonia-detection/README.md

 I worked on this project sequentially.
 This took two weeks and six steps:

 ### 1. Finding a dataset
-I found [my dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data) on Kaggle.
+I found [my dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data) on Kaggle, which had over 5,000 images split into train, validation, and test sets. .
 Finding a high-quality dataset can be challenging - to train an accurate model, you need data that is optimally labelled, distributed, and organized.
 This particular dataset had a validation set with only eight images per class (NORMAL, PNEUMONIA), which led to inefficiencies in training.
-I manually redistributed the images after downloading them, leading to higher accuracy.
+I manually redistributed the images after downloading them (moving from training to validation), leading to higher test accuracy overall.
-This dataset specifically had over 5,000 images split into train, validation, and test sets.

 ### 2. Verifying the dataset
 It's good practice to check out the structure of your dataset before doing anything with it.
 I used ```os```, a Python module for interacting with the operating system, to count each image in my dataset and output a list with the image distribution.
 This makes it easier to evaluate the quality of a dataset before trying to train a machine learning model on it.